MiguelMJ/Candle/doc/md/lights_shadows.md

 # Radial light and Directed light

-In the previous example we have used a candle::RadialLight.
+In the previous example we have used a candle::PointLight.
 This is the light type that casts rays in any direction from a single point.
 The other type is candle::DirectedLight, that casts rays in a single direction, from any point within a segment.

 <table width="100%">
 <tr>